JunghwanRo/log/README.md

 Check Diagonal motor distance of models.

 # DONE
 Check the narrow gap passage task with a simple setting.
+(Run 115, FoldableDrone)